nickdeupree/Bird-Watching/README.md

 ## Location - Nick
 after users draw a polygon on the index page & clicks the stats per location button the user will be redirected to the location page. if they've selected a region with no data the areas of the page will be blank.
 Otherwise the user will be able to see a list of species seen in the area, which users entered the most sightings, and a graph of the total sightings seen over time.
 By selected a species, the chart will update to show a graph specific to the selected species.

+## Stats and Location Graph Notes
+We added a wait time every time graphs are loaded on the stats and location pages for two reasons:
+1) So that there are no errors in rendering the graph if the page hasn't loaded yet
+2) It's a fun feature that allows users to view the graphs as they dynamically change when buttons are toggled.

 ### Instructions
 This is the page users see when they log in.
 They should see a map, centered on their region, with a density indication of where birds have been seen.
 The page should contain links to submit a checklist (the checklist page) and “My birding” (the stats page).
 On the map, users should be able to draw a rectangle, and click on a button that says “statistics on region”.
 This leads them to the statistics page for the selected region.